image bio

 Everyone hears about the beautiful, thick, lustrous hair that is supposed to come with being pregnant.
 While this can be true for some parents to be, for others, pregnancy may actually lead to hair thinning or hair loss during pregnancy—rather than in the months immediately after delivery.

-Hair loss related to pregnancy is most common in the postpartum period—about two to four months after delivery—and affects anywhere from 40-50% of parents.
-Up to 60% of a person’s hair that was in the growth state during pregnancy may enter into the telogen resting state.
-Essentially, the normal hair loss that was delayed during pregnancy happens at once.
+Pregnancy related hair loss is most common in the postpartum period—about two to four months after delivery—and affects anywhere from 40-50% of parents.1 Up to 60% of a person’s hair that was in the growth state during pregnancy may enter into the telogen resting state.1 Essentially, the normal hair loss that was delayed during pregnancy happens at once.

-Obviously, seeing large clumps of hair in your hairbrush all of a sudden can be alarming.
-However, this hair loss is temporary and generally returns to normal within six to12 months.
+Obviously, seeing large clumps of hair in your hairbrush and excessive hair loss all of a sudden can be alarming.
+However, this hair loss is temporary and generally returns to normal within six to 12 months.

 Now, what about hair loss during pregnancy?
 This is much less common due to the natural hormone shifts we see in the first trimester.
 During pregnancy, the rising estrogen levels slow down the natural cycle of hair follicle shedding and allow more hair to stay in the growing stage, known as the anagen phase.
 As a result, most pregnant patients see much less hair loss in pregnancy.